Omori (video game): Endings

-If the player chooses to confront Basil, Sunny enters his room and is cordially greeted.
-However, Basil loses his temper over Sunny's absence in the aftermath of Mari's death, and it is revealed that Sunny is the one who vandalized the photo album, causing both to enter a delusional state and start fighting.
-When Basil stabs Sunny in the right eye with his garden shears, both of them pass out.
+If the player confronts Basil, Sunny enters his room and is cordially greeted.
+However, Basil loses his temper over Sunny's absence in the aftermath of Mari's death, and it is revealed that Sunny is the one who vandalized the photo album, causing both to enter a delusional state and fight.
+When Basil stabs Sunny in the right eye with garden shears, both pass out.
 While unconscious, Sunny reminisces about his childhood spent with his friends and Mari, giving him the strength to face Omori.
 Refusing to die, Omori lambasts Sunny for keeping the truth of Mari's death from his friends and eventually defeats him, causing the player to receive a game over screen.